Save 50% off everything with code CYBERMONDAY2025!

 These Christmas tree ice cream cones are not only super cute but they’re a lot of fun for kids to make.
 Christmas tree cones are so much easier to make than gingerbread houses.
 You still get all the mess, fun, creativity, and sugar with much less frustration and hassle.

-If you’re not allowed to do “fun” activities, I’ve also included a free printable that will turn this into a math exercise for your kids.
+If you’re not allowed to do “fun” activities, I’ve also included a free sequencing printable that will help your kids follow the easy step-by-step directions and also serves as a math activity.

 Christmas Tree Cone Project in Preschool